ayetpyae/DH110/assignment08/README.md

 ## Evaluation and revision history
 Including cognitive walkthrough; impression test, accessibility audit, usability testing), per each summary and link to the notes (when you share the video or other detailed evidences, I will notify you when you can make the contents private as soon as your work is graded)

-I conducted 3 usability tests
+I conducted 3 usability tests.

 ## Pitch video
 ## Conclusion: what did you learn throughout the process?